 Allocation of time on Blue Waters for UIUC

-Blue Waters is one of the world’s fastest computing systems.
-Each year that Blue Waters is in operation, about 3 to 4 million node-hours will be allocated to projects from the University of Illinois at Urbana-Champaign.
+Blue Waters is one of the world’s most powerful computing systems.
+Each year that Blue Waters is in operation, about 3 to 4 million node-hours will be allocated to projects from the University of Illinois at Urbana Champaign.
 As each node has many powerful cores, this is significantly more computing power than most universities have available for their use, and this resource provides University faculty and staff with a unique opportunity to perform groundbreaking work in computational science.

-Procedures for applying for time on Blue Waters are outlined in this document.
+- Procedures for applying for time on Blue Waters

 Questions?
 Contact Jill Peckham, PCI program coordinator, at jpeckham [at] illinois [dot] edu or 217-265-5292.